 (C) EQA Guidelines Section 15063) EAD CITY AGENCY: COUNCIL DISTRICT: DATE: City of Los Angeles CITYW 03/12/2010 RESPONSIBLE AGENCIES: Department of City Pla anning ENVIRONMENTAL CASE: RELATED CASES: ENV-2010-582-ND CPC-2010-581-CA PREVIOUS ACTIONS CASE NO.: Does have significant changes fr • Does NOT have significant change ges from previous actions PROJECT DESCRIPTION: 3ASELINE HILLSIDE ORDINANCE The proposed project includes amendments to the Loroperties (R1, RS, RE, and RA) which are designated floor Area Ratio (FAR); amendments to the existing now they are calculated; creation of new grading regularized includes a neighborhoods to adjust the baseline limits discretionary review processes for projects that deviated includes a neighborhood ordinance would affect all leading the proposed ordinance would affect all leading the neighborhood ordinance would affect all leading ed as Hillside Area.
 The amendments wou Single-Family Residential Floor Area definulations; creation of a Hillside Standards Costo better fit their community's character are from the proposed FAR, height, and graphs are some single-family residential (R1, RS, ghborhoods that are located within the City intains, San Gabriel Mountains, Simi Hills, Id result in: a reduction to the existing ition; changes to the height limits and everlay District that would allow and scale; and establish or revise ading regulations.
 RE, and RA), which are designated as of Los Angeles hillside regions which Verdugo Mountains, Santa Monica PROJECT LOCATION: The proposed project area is citywide but includes or designated as Hillside Area.
-COMMUNITY PLAN AREA: CITYWIDE STATUS: AREA PLANNING COMMISSION: CITYWIDE CERTIFIED NEIGHBORHOOD COUNCIL: CITYWIDE Does Conform to Plan 60 CC UC UC UC UC UC UC UC UC UC UC UC UC Does NOT Conform to Plan EXISTING ZONING: R1, RS, RE, and RA MAX.
+COMMUNITY PLAN AREA: CITYWIDE STATUS: AREA PLANNING COMMISSION: CITYWIDE CERTIFIED NEIGHBORHOOD COUNCIL: CITYWIDE Does Conform to Plan 60 CC UC UC UC UC UC UC UC UC UC UC UC UC Does NOT Conform to Plan nice control of the c EXISTING ZONING: R1, RS, RE, and RA MAX.
 DENSITY/INTENSITY ALLOWED BY ZONING: 1 unit/lot 3ENERAL PLAN LAND USE: No zone change is proposed.
 MAX.
-DENSITY/INTENSITY ALLOWED BY PLAN DESIGNATION: Minimum, Very Low I, Very Low II, o Low Density Residential LA River Adjacent: NO PROPOSED PROJECT DENSITY: - - gantiller (dir val histories av van de market op de dits viller 1961 die Signature Title Phone City Planning Associate (213) 978-1243 significant effects (a) have applicable standards, and posed project could have a significant effect of been analyzed adequately in an earlier EIR of (b) have been avoided or mitigated pursuant revisions or mitigation measures that are imp or NEGATIVE DECLARATION pursuant to to that earlier EIR or NEGATIVE I find the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigate impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-I find the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMP.
-REPORT is required. ment, and an ENVIRONMENTAL IMPACT significant effect in this cas posed project could have a significant effect on because revisions on the project have bee NEGATIVE DECLARATION will be prepared n made by or agreed to by the project I find that the proposed pro DECLARATION will be pre ject COULD NOT have a significant effect or pared. n the environment, and a NEGATIVE
+DENSITY/INTENSITY ALLOWED BY PLAN DESIGNATION: Minimum, Very Low I, Very Low II, o Low Density Residential LA River Adjacent: NO PROPOSED PROJECT DENSITY: - - galler (St.) of the factor was an about the factor of the St. (St. 1864) (St. 1864) (St. 1864) (St. 1864) (St. Signature Title Phone City Planning Associate (213) 978-1243 I find that although the proposed project could have a significant effect on the environment, because all poter significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursua applicable standards, and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, not further is required. or NEGATIVE DECLARATION pursuant to to that earlier EIR or NEGATIVE impact on the environmen pursuant to applicable lega analysis as described on a MAY have a "potentially significant impact" of t, but at least one effect 1) has been adequate al standards, and 2) has been addressed by r attached sheets.
+An ENVIRONMENTAL IMPA at remain to be addressed. ely analyzed in an earlier document nitigation measures based on earlier I find the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPA REPORT is required. significant effect in this cas posed project could have a significant effect on se because revisions on the project have bee NEGATIVE DECLARATION will be prepared n made by or agreed to by the project V I find that the proposed pro DECLARATION will be pre oject COULD NOT have a significant effect or epared. n the environment, and a NEGATIVE